saynomayo/study-timer/README.md

 # how to compile
+Simply run Make All in the terminal!

 # how to run
+Either run ./timer in the terminal or Make run.

 # adjust time
-  up and down to adjust timer by the second. left and right adjust timer by the minute.
+  Up and down on start up to adjust minutes

-# confirm decisions (unnecessary when changing display modes)
-  click joystick in once.
+  Right or click in on joystick to switch to seconds You can go back to the minutes setting by pressing left on the joystick Confirm decisions by clicking in on the joystick.
+You can also think of clicking in on the joystick as moving to the next state.

 # reset timer
-  double click joystick rapidly
+  Holding the joystick in while the timer is running will rapidly decrease the time.
+You can do this to bring the time down / close to 00:00.

 # change colors
-  while the timer is running, push joystick up/down to change color palette.
+  while the timer is running, push the joystick left/right to change color themes.

-# change style
+# change style (not yet implemented)
-  while the timer is running, push joystick left/right to change visual mode.
+  -while the timer is running, push joystick up/down to change visual mode.-